platformio/platformio-docs/userguide/cmd_check.rst

 Examples
 --------

-For the examples please follow to :ref:`code_analysis` page.
+For the examples please follow to :ref:`piocheck` page.